zirdl/zirdl.github.io/content/soc_dilemma.md

 +++
 title = "📵 Can We Fix Social Media?" date = "2023-11-19"
-description = "Digging deep on one of our modern age's most critical dilemma brought to us by Social Media—The Social Dilemma; which is the title of Netflix's award winning documentary."
+description = "Digging deep on one of our modern age's most critical dilemma brought to us by Social Media—The Social Dilemma; which is the title of an award winning Netflix documentary."
 [extra]
 [taxonomies]
 tags = ["Devcomm"]